xlibraries/Ovi/README.md

 # Multi-GPU and Performance
 sp_size: 1                               # Sequence parallelism size.
 Set equal to number of GPUs used
 cpu_offload: False                       # CPU offload, will largely reduce peak GPU VRAM but increase end to end runtime by ~20 seconds
+fp8: False                               # load fp8 version of model, will have quality degradation and will not have speed up in inference time as it still uses bf16 matmuls, but can be paired with cpu_offload=True, to run model with 24Gb of GPU vram

 # Input Configuration
 text_prompt: "/path/to/csv" or "your prompt here"          # Text prompt OR path to CSV/TSV file with prompts